MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-adfs.md

 ### Step 1: Setup identity provider

-If you choose to use AD FS as identity provider, perform the following steps to set up OIDC with AD FS:
+Perform the following steps to set up OIDC with AD FS:

 1. In AD FS Management, right-click on **Application Groups** and select **Add Application Group**.
 2. Go to the **Welcome** page, enter **ADFSSSO** in the **Name** field and under **Client-Server applications**, select the **Web browser accessing a web application** template.
 Then, select **Next**.